 Methodist University’s 100% online bachelor’s in accounting program consists of a real-world, innovative curriculum that will prepare you to enter the dynamic and evolving business field.
 With online accounting courses that cover subjects like the principles of financial accounting, federal income taxation, cost accounting, managerial and organizational accounting, and managerial finance, you will develop a skill set to become a leader across an array of financial environments.

-The BS requires students to take 15 semester hours (s.h.) to satisfy the degree’s Reeves School of Business Foundation Core Requirements, 15 s.h. to satisfy the degree’s Reeves School of Business Professional Core Requirements, 15 s.h. in required accounting courses, and nine s.h. in electives.
+The BS requires students to take 15 credit hours (c.h.) to satisfy the degree’s Reeves School of Business Foundation Core Requirements, 15 c.h. to satisfy the degree’s Reeves School of Business Professional Core Requirements, 15 c.h. in required accounting courses, and nine c.h. in electives.

 Students who have already completed their Associate of Applied Science (A.A.S.) degree in accounting or business should refer to our BAS in Accounting course outline.

 Additionally, the program features a focus on online accounting courses for CPA preparation.
 As a result, you will engage with coursework that will ultimately prepare you to take the CPA in North Carolina and a number of other states after graduation.

 You can also select an optional Health Care Administration concentration that includes five core courses (15 c.h.) and at least three concentration electives (9 c.h.).
 This concentration requires five years* of experience in a health-related field for graduation.

 *Students pursuing this concentration who do not have a minimum of five years’ work experience (documented) in a health-related organization must take HCA 4800 Health Care Internship course (3 c.h.).